Make homemade Pineapple Jam from scratch in under an hour! This recipe has just 3 ingredients and doesn't use pectin.

 How to make pineapple jam:

 Step 1: In a large food processor or blender, pulse together the pineapple pieces to roughly chop.
 Be careful NOT to turn the pineapple into a puree!
 While I love my Blendtec blender, it is too powerful to be trusted with delicate jobs like this.
-If using a small food processor, you might need to do this in a few batches.

 Step 2: Combine all the ingredients in a medium saucepan - use 1.5 cups sugar to start (you can always add more later).